d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 \int_{-\infty}^{\infty} p(x) \; dx = 1.
 $$

-Indeed, digging into this further shows that for any $a,b$, we see that
+Indeed, digging into this further shows that for any $a$, and $b$, we see that

 $$
 P(X\in(a,b]) = \int _ {a}^{b} p(x) \; dx.